camunda/camunda-docs-manual/content/reference/rest/job/post-query.md

   </tr>
   <tr>
     <td>tenantIdIn</td>
-    <td>Only include jobs which belong to one of the passed and comma-separated tenant ids.</td>
+    <td>Only include jobs which belong to one of the given list a JSON array of tenant ids.</td>
   </tr>
   <tr>
     <td>withoutTenantId</td>